majak96/dsl-project/README.md

 ## Description

 SurveyIT is a domain-specific language for definining web-based surveys.
-SurveyIT enables defining surveys using built-in question types, as well as defining new question types.
-Surveys are generated as HTML, CSS and JavaScript files.
+The language is created for the purpose of the Domain-Specific Languages course at the Faculty of Technical Sciences, University of Novi Sad.

-Supported built-in question types:
+SurveyIT enables defining surveys using built-in question types:

 - Text question
 - Number question
 - Choice question